Projectdotpy/SOR/README.md

     cd ..
     ```

-* Download `instre_monuments.zip` [TODO: add link] which contains the subset
+* Download `instre_monuments.zip` at this [link](https://drive.google.com/file/d/1gwN5qOGdxGFrUpJXX8QiEWHAw3BrShHW/view?usp=sharing).
-  of images from the INSTRE dataset having only monuments and move it under the
+  This dataset is a subset of images from the [INSTRE dataset](ftp://ftp.irisa.fr/local/texmex/corpus/instre/readme.htm)
-  `data` folder
+  having only monuments.
+Move it under the `data` folder.

 * Run `complex_data_transformation.sh` which will also run `create_csv.py`